 French designers have long created the most stylistically elegant and innovative brands.
 This outstanding reputation has been originated by the 17th-century French monarch Louis XIV and his shrewd minister of finance, Jean-Baptiste Colbert.
 The Sun King had an eye for fashion and, with the help of Colbert, as the latter famously indicated: “fashions were to France what the mines of Peru were to Spain; Louis XIV established France as the leading luxury and chic fashion capital of the world.

-The French way of luxury attire, accessories and living have evolved from the elaborate fashion of the 17th-century to cool and effortlessly elegant style.
-Defined by “I woke up like this” attitude, the French design allow the individual to shine with a hint of playfulness.
-The Stone Paris fine jewellery has this quality ingrained in its DNA.
-Founded by Marie Poniatowski, a Parisian from a family of high nobility whose origins go back to the 15th century admiringly creates sensual and modern jewellery adorned with romanticism.
+The French way of luxury attire, accessories, and living has evolved from the elaborate fashion of the 17th-century to cool and effortlessly elegant style.
+Defined by “I woke up like this” attitude, the French design allows the individual to shine with a hint of playfulness.
+The Stone Paris fine jewelry has this quality ingrained in its DNA.
+Founded by Marie Poniatowski, a Parisian from a high nobility family whose origins go back to the 15th century admiringly creates sensual and modern jewelry adorned with romanticism.

-Her collection is for the brave who is not afraid of the stigma of being emotionally tender but the one that graciously asserts ” I am the beloved who choose to abide or break the rules.
-The wearer is attentive to detail, gentle in nature and connoisseur of the timeless elegance.
-As for the androgynous pieces of Stone Paris fine jewellery, a touch of royal rebellion that screams rocker-chic will transform your style delicately.
+Her collection is for the brave who is not afraid of the stigma of being emotionally tender but the one that graciously asserts ” I am the beloved who chooses to abide or break the rules.
+The wearer is attentive to detail, gentle in nature, and connoisseur of the timeless elegance.
+As for the androgynous pieces of Stone Paris fine jewelry, a touch of royal rebellion that screams rocker-chic will transform your style delicately.

 Interview with Marie Poniatowski:

 Jupilings: How do you describe yourself-

-MP: I’m an entrepreneur; I design fine jewellery for Stone Paris, the brand I founded 14 years ago.
+MP: I’m an entrepreneur; I design fine jewelry for Stone Paris, the brand I founded 14 years ago.
 I live in Paris with my husband and daughter.
 I’m very straightforward, so I always tell it like it is!
 Moreover, while I create luxurious accessories, I’m very casual, and my favorite thing is to be with my family and friends in my country house outside of the city.

-Jupilings: What set you on this path of designing jewellery-
+Jupilings: What set you on this path of designing jewelry-